 Tue 30 May 2017, 09:00 – 18:00 CEST

 Implementing a clinical data strategy can be complicated for any clinical trial Sponsor.
 The truth is there is no “manual” in place which describes how to prepare a clinical data strategy.
 Clinical data management plays a fundamental role in any company’s biometrics strategy.
 Data Managers were once associated with “Data Entry Clerk”, and the role usually required no formal training and had no defined role within clinical research.
 Thanks to regulatory guidelines such as Good Clinical Practice (GCP), regulatory authorities such as EMA and audits and inspections, the role of the Data Manager has changed.

 The Data Manager now has more of a stake in the requirements for data collection, data accuracy and quality.
 Therefore, it is now important for the entire clinical study team to understand data management processes and the role of data management in the overall biometrics picture.

-This course aims to cover the fundamentals of data management processes in the GCP environment such as data management plans, CRF design, coding and data quality.
-Within these processes, this courses stresses the importance of data standards such as CDASH and covers the basics of implementing these standards during database build.
+This course aims to cover the fundamentals of data management processes in the GCP environment such as CRF design, Data Management Plan, coding and data quality.
+Within these processes, this course stresses the importance of data standards such as CDASH and covers the basics of implementing these standards during database build.